bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 ![image](/images/working-with-ios-in-app-purchases/cleared-for-sale.png)

 Keep in mind that your **first in-app purchase must be submitted with a new app version**.
-Once your binary has been uploaded and your first in-app purchase has ben submitted for review, additional in-app purchases can be submitted from the In-App Purchases section.
+Once your binary has been uploaded and your first in-app purchase has been submitted for a review, additional in-app purchases can be submitted from the In-App Purchases section.

 ## Server-side subscription validation

 You can verify whether user's subscription is still valid outside the app.
-It's especially useful when your application is also available on other platforms with separate store like Android, and you decide to make your user pay only once, per account, not per platform.
+It's especially useful when your application is also available on other platforms with separate store like Android, and you decide to make your user pay only once per account, not per platform.

-To validate user's subscription server-side you'll need a **Shared Secret**.
+To validate the user's subscription server-side you'll need a **Shared Secret**.
 You can find it in your app's In-App Purchases list (My Apps->Your app->Features->In-App Purchases), click **App-Specific Shared Secret** to open a dialog with the secret.
 If necessary, click **Generate Shared Secret**.

 ![image](/images/working-with-ios-in-app-purchases/shared-secret.png)

-Shared Secret, together with receipt details that you'll receive after completing an in-app purchase, will allow backend application to verify wether subscription is still valid or not.
+Shared Secret, together with receipt details that you'll receive after completing the in-app purchase, will allow backend application to verify whether user's subscription is still valid or not.

 ## Be meticulous

 As you have probably noticed, **setting up in-app purchases is arduous**.
-It's worth investing time in meticulous step-by-step configuration to avoid unnecessary unpleasantness during the process.
+Yet it's worth investing time in a meticulous step-by-step configuration to avoid unnecessary unpleasantness during the process.

-By the way, do you know, that even if you flow those instructions, **your iOS app might be rejected?** [Follow this blog post to find out why](https://brightinventions.pl/blog/dont-let-your-ios-app-be-rejected/).
+By the way, do you know, that even if you follow these instructions, **your iOS app might be rejected?** [Follow this blog post to find out why](https://brightinventions.pl/blog/dont-let-your-ios-app-be-rejected/).